SIBarcodeNetwork/ReadtheDocsMaster/Docs/BLAST.rst

 Drag and drop the .fasta file with consensus sequences from local computer into the chosen pool/genomics/user directory.

-Also drag and drop the new .job file into the same directory as the .fasta file
+Also drag and drop the new .job file into the same directory as the .fasta file.

 Now open Terminal (Mac).